 Throughout the year, we have delivered services to approximately 750 people across Metropolitan Adelaide and expanded our footprint in the Barossa Valley and Gilbert Valley regions.

-The National Disability Insurance Scheme (NDIS) is embedded within all future organisational planning.
+The National Disability Insurance Scheme (NDIS) is embedded within all of our Key Result Areas (KRA’s).
 The ultimate aim and outcome being that people with disability have choice and control in their lives with the potential to equally contribute to South Australian society.

 The NDIS has brought with it much needed reform and a different way of thinking and responding to individual need.
-We are increasing our capacity to respond appropriately by delivering a broad range of ethical services.
-To deliver some services, we are also working collaboratively with ethical organisations that share the same values as Barkuma.
+We are increasing our capacity to respond appropriately to need by delivering a broad range of essential and ethical services.

 Now more than ever we are working together to ensure a safe, trustworthy and reliable pathway is available for those individuals who may be making choices on their own and others’ behalf for the first time.

-Change brings with it both opportunities and challenges.
-The Board of Directors and Leadership Team of Barkuma are working together strategically to ensure a flexible, diverse and high quality workforce are in place to successfully participate within a new competitive market.
+With change comes with both opportunities and challenges.
+The Board of Directors and Leadership Team of Barkuma have worked together strategically to ensure a flexible, diverse and high quality workforce are in place to successfully participate within a new competitive market.

-We are continuing to develop a sound, diverse and resourceful team (including volunteers) who are working hard to lead and ready ourselves as a preferred provider within the sector.
+We have within a sound, diverse and resourceful group of individuals who are working hard to lead and ready ourselves as a preferred provider within the sector.
 Whilst we recruit new staff to carry out our great work, we continue to value and recognise the generosity, social capital and contribution that our existing employees and volunteers add.

-We wish to acknowledge the important contributions made by our staff and management, our Board, volunteers, partners, supporters, funding bodies and Government.
+We wish to acknowledge the important contributions made by our staff and management, our Board, partners, supporters, funding bodies and Government.
 Our greatest thanks go to our clients who continue to inspire and motivate us.
-It is an absolute privilege to be part of an organisation that is working to build a better community to ensure people with disability are included.
+It is an absolute privilege to be part of an organisation that is working to build a better community to ensure

 The Year in Numbers